google/kotlin-fhir/README.md

 > Use different `Json` objects for working with multiple FHIR versions.

-Once the `Json` object is correctly configured, it can be used to serialize and deserialize FHIR resources of the configured version.
+Once the `Json` object is correctly configured, it can be used to serialize and deserialize FHIR resources of the specified version.
 In the following example, we first serialize the previously created patient resource to a JSON string, and then deserialize it back into a new patient object:

 ```kotlin